-When describing how to replace the excitation filters, we will be using position terms that are relative to the position of the cube when it is correctly installed in the HyperSwitch and the Cube Flipper is in the down position.
-The figure to the right is a close-up view of the cube in the system overview figure.
-This figure shows the two paths the light takes through the cube in the HyperSwitch.
+When describing how to replace the excitation will be using position terms that are relative to the position of the cube when it is correctly installed into the HyperSwitch and the Cube Flipper is in the down position.
+The figure to the right is a close up of the cube in the system overview figure.
+This figure shows the two paths the light take through the cube in the HyperSwitch.